alami-oussama/alami-oussama/README.md

 ### Hi, I'm Oussama Alami 👋👩🏾‍💻

 ##
-<samp><p align=”justify” style="text-indent:40px;"> I'm an Artificial Intelligence Engineering Student from ENSIAS <i>(National School of Computer Science in Rabat, Morocco)</i> I'm passionate about learning new skills related to software engineering and machine learning, and tuning theme into some real projects.</p></samp>
+I'm an Artificial Intelligence Engineering Student from ENSIAS <i>(National School of Computer Science in Rabat, Morocco)</i> I'm passionate about learning new skills related to software engineering and machine learning, and tuning theme into some real projects.
 ##

 ### **Languages and Technologies:**